 Hello everyone!
 As part of Short Story Saturday, I have posted another short story, this one entitled Thane Drapetevo.
 Please enjoy.
 Also, if you haven’t already checked out my FAQ on my upcoming book, Magic Once Removed, please check that out as well.
 Thanks again!

 “Please, it is unnecessary to be so formal.
 Thane is fine.
 And please, there is no need for you to hide.
-I assure that you are completely safe.”
-The man set down his tea and adjusted his bowler hat, which was his custom when meeting guests, and extended a hand to the seat in front of him.
+I assure you that you are completely safe.”
+The man set down his tea cup and adjusted his bowler hat as was his custom when meeting guests before extending a hand to the seat in front of him.

 “That you don’t require payment for, you know.”

-“The work that I would be contracted to do, yes, though I must contradict that statement and elucidate.
+“The work that I would be contracted to do, yes.
+However, I must contradict that statement and elucidate.
 I may not require financial compensation but it would be inaccurate to say that I do not require any sort of recompense.
 I do charge what many have asserted is an unusual expense, more akin to a request than a fee.”

 “A story, right?”

 “More accurately I would like a reason you require my services.
 If I find it satisfactory, I will perform the deed.”